radius-project/radius/grafana/README.md

 This includes Grafana dashboard templates to monitor radius system:

-* [Radius overview dashboard](./radius-overview.json) : This dashboard template overviews each Radius service.
+* [Radius overview dashboard](./radius-overview-dashboard.json) : This dashboard template overviews each Radius service.
-* [Resource provider dashboard](./resource-provider.json) : This dashboard template shows the detail status of each Radius service.
+* [Radius resource provider dashboard](./radius-resource-provider-dashboard.json) : This dashboard template shows the detail status of each Radius service.